 As we’ve said, every family is different.
 The above-listed items can give you an idea of some of the pieces that may fit into your estate plan, but the best way to ensure your unique goals and priorities are covered is to sit down with an experienced estate planning attorney and review your options.

-If you live in Elizabethtown, Kentucky or a neighboring area such as Radcliff, Shepherdsville, Bardstown, or Louisville, our team at Bland & Birdwhistell, PLLC is here for you.
+If you live in Elizabethtown, Kentucky or a neighboring area such as Radcliff, Shepherdsville, Bardstown, or Louisville, our team at Caleb Bland Law, PLLC is here for you.
 To us, setting up a well-crafted estate plan is about much more than just doing our jobs.
 It’s about protecting your loved ones from as much unnecessary stress as possible, and it’s about giving you the peace of mind that comes with knowing your family will be cared for even after you’re gone.